Loading lesson…

 The big idea: history lives in old documents, and AI is a great translator.
 But the thinking, the connecting dots, the deciding what it all means - that is your job as the detective.

-What is the core idea behind "History Detective: Primary Sources and AI"?
+What is the main idea of "History Detective: Primary Sources and AI"?

-Which best describes the scope of "History Detective: Primary Sources and AI"?
+Which concept is most central to "History Detective: Primary Sources and AI"?